akucintavalent/job-tracker/README.md

 Create `.env` file in the root directory.
 Copy and populate all content from `.env.example` file.

 ## Run DB migration
+You might need to run the app before running this command.

 ```bash
 yarn run typeorm migration:run -d src/data-source.ts
 ```